In this article:

 Step 3: Decide when your forecast should start

 Think about when you will begin to execute your business plan, and then choose the fiscal year cycle and and year that your forecast will start.
-We recommend selecting a date that reflects when you first begin to experience financial activity, such as spending or sales, or important milestones.
+We recommend selecting a date that reflects when you first begin to experience financial activity.
 This way, the start-up costs you make as you prepare to open your business are captured in your forecast.
 If you are forecasting for an existing business, we recommend starting your forecast at the start of your current fiscal year.

 Step 4: Select the length of your forecast

 Choose whether you want your forecast to extend three years into the future or five:

 Note: you can change the length of your forecast later.

 Step 5: Decide how detailed your forecast will be